-We find that foreign shocks explain up to about 50% of Swiss price variations, while common domestic shocks account for about 20% (the remaining part being due to item-specific shocks).
-Thus, domestic inflation is to a substantial degree driven by foreign factors.
-However, this does not imply that central banks are unable to control domestic inflation to a relevant extent.
-Indeed, our results are supportive of Woodford's (2007) claim that globalization does not impair the ability of central banks to control domestic inflation through national monetary policy.
-Spillover effects on Swiss prices depend on the nature of the underlying shocks, associated with distinct euro area and Swiss monetary policy responses.
-Following an increase in inflation in the euro area due to a positive demand shock, monetary policy becomes less contractionary in Switzerland than abroad; euro area monetary policy counteracts the business cycle upturn strongly while the Swiss monetary policy reaction turns out to be less restrictive.
-As a result, the Swiss franc depreciates and inflation picks up even somewhat more than in the euro area.
+We find that foreign shocks explain up to approximately 50% of Swiss price variations, while common domestic shocks account for approximately 20% (the remaining part being due to item-specific shocks).
+Thus, domestic inflation is, to a substantial degree, driven by foreign factors.
+However, this does not imply that Swiss monetary policy has not been able to affect international spillover effects to domestic inflation.
+Spillover effects on Swiss prices depend on the nature of the underlying shocks because their transmission varies - among other factors - with the distinct euro area and Swiss monetary policy responses.
+Following an increase in inflation in the euro area due to a positive demand shock, euro area monetary policy counteracts the business cycle upturn strongly, while the Swiss monetary policy reaction turns out to be less restrictive.
+As a consequence of the change in the relative monetary policy stance, the Swiss franc depreciates and inflation picks up even somewhat more than in the euro area.
 In contrast, in response to an increase in inflation in the euro area due to an expansionary monetary policy shock, monetary policy becomes relatively tighter in Switzerland.
 As a result, the Swiss franc appreciates, mitigating spillover effects to Swiss inflation.
 Finally, a cost-push shock driving up inflation (and decreasing real activity) in the euro area has no significant effects on the relative monetary policy stance.
 As a consequence, the effects on the exchange rate turn out to be negligible and the increase in Swiss inflation is comparable to that in the euro area.
-These results indicate that spillover effects need to be analyzed in a framework allowing for different transmission channels: an increase in inflation abroad may affect inflation of an open economy differently, depending on the source of the foreign shock, and thus, movements in other factors such as interest and exchange rates.
+These results indicate that spillover effects need to be analyzed in a framework allowing for different transmission channels: an increase in inflation abroad may affect inflation in an open economy differently, depending on the source of the foreign shock and, thus, movements in other factors such as interest and exchange rates.
 This may also partly explain the ambiguity of the empirical evidence found so far.

-The analysis of the different items of the Swiss CPI points to substantial heterogeneities in the transmission of international spillovers.
-It turns out that energy prices play a crucial role in the transmission.
-The impact of foreign inflationary shocks on Swiss CPI is markedly lower and the transmission appears to be slower when energy prices are excluded.
+The analysis of the different items of the Swiss CPI points to substantial heterogeneity in the transmission of international spillovers.
+It turns out that energy prices play a crucial role.
+The impact of foreign inflationary shocks on the Swiss CPI is markedly lower, and the transmission appears to be slower when energy prices are excluded.
 Furthermore, there is some heterogeneity in the transmission to the prices of imported goods, domestic goods and services, which are likely related to differences in tradability and exchange rate sensitivity.
-This further underpins the importance of the relative stance of monetary policy through its effect on the exchange rate.
+While we find short to medium-run changes in relative prices in response to the foreign shocks, we do not find significant effects on relative prices in the long run, in line with previous findings in the literature (Mumtaz and Surico 2009, Boivin et al. 2009).
+This further underlines the importance of the relative stance of monetary policy through its effect on the exchange rate.

 Overall, we conclude that international spillovers are substantial.
 Therefore, monetary policy has to take into account foreign factors in fulfilling its mandate.
-At the same time, the relative stance of monetary policy is an important determinant of the magnitude of the spillovers.
-In that sense, independent monetary policy does, to a relevant extent, shield against them.
+At the same time, the relative stance of monetary policy of Switzerland vis-à-vis the euro area is an important determinant of the magnitude of the spillovers.
+In that sense, independent monetary policy does, at least to some extent, shield against them.